 - the 4 'paper core' (2 closed with 2 'Please explain: questions)' that the University has developed to offer a standardised measure of the quality of a paper/course.

-- chosen from a catalogue (5-point Likert scale or open-ended comments questions) and, if desired, customised to suit.
+- chosen from a category within Otago inFORM (5-point Likert scale or open-ended comments questions) and, if desired, customised to suit.

 - your own custom designs (2 or 5-point Likert scale or open-ended comments questions).